nikkiii/flysystem-acd/README.md

 This is an [Amazon Cloud Drive](https://www.amazon.com/clouddrive) adapter for [Flysystem](http://flysystem.thephpleague.com/).

-## Requirements

-This requires an updated version of alex-phillips/clouddrive-php (which is pending, the 'streams' pull request)

-Until then, composer.json includes a repository entry to override it.

 ## Installation

 Composer is the best way, as with all of Flysystem!